Victoria Bridge (Montreal): Use

 During the morning rush hour, from 5:00 am to 9:00 am, both lanes of the Victoria Bridge are used to travel north, from the residential suburb of Saint-Lambert to the business districts of Montreal.
 In the evening, from 3:00 pm to 7:15 pm, both lanes are used in the opposite direction.
 At all other times, there is one lane available in each direction.

 The only bus route allowed on the bridge is a special bus from the Réseau de transport de Longueuil, bus number 55.
-The line is served by Classic Buses due to weight restrictions on the bridge (57 customers if it is a classic one and 38 if it is a low-floor type bus).
-All other heavy vehicles are forbidden from accessing the bridge and must detour either via the neighbouring Champlain or Jacques-Cartier bridges.
+The line is served by older Nova Bus LFS buses due to weight restrictions on the bridge (38 customers maximum aboard a low-floor type bus).
+All other heavy vehicles are forbidden from accessing the bridge and must detour either via the neighbouring Samuel-De Champlain or Jacques-Cartier bridges.
 The low clearance on both approaches and the narrow lanes on the bridge itself make the bridge virtually inaccessible even to light trucks.